-260 Film and Video Production I
+260 Film and Video Production

-The fundamentals of visual media production in the film and television media, including production planning, lighting, shooting, audio, directing, and editing.
-Various individual and group projects, and lab time.
+This course focuses on the fundamentals of visual media production in the film and television media, including production planning, lighting, shooting, audio, directing, and editing.
+Students participate in various individual and group projects, and lab time.
 The second course focuses more on advanced non-linear editing techniques.
-(4 credits)
+(3 credits)

-261 Film and Video Production II
+261 Advanced Film and Video Production

 This course is a continuation of COM 260.
-(4 credits)
+(3 credits)

-265 Radio Production
+265 Audio Production

-This course provides basic instruction and practical experience in the preparation, direction, production, and editing of materials for radio and sound tracks.
-(4 credits)
+This course provides basic instruction and practical experience in the preparation, direction, production, and editing of sound and music for radio, sound tracks, films, and other uses.
+(3 credits)